 We all have been there.
 That $120 cable bill comes and the shock sets in.
 What can you do?
 There are many alternatives out there.
 Before you literally or figuratively cut that cable cord, think about what would work best for you and/or your family.
 Consider options such as NetFlix, Hulu or Amazon Prime for around $10 a month, or research other “cable like” providers.
 Often, switching providers can get you a price cut, at least temporarily.

 The rising costs of healthcare is on everyone’s mind these days.
 Staying healthy can help ensure we don’t have to reach those high deductibles associated with our health plans.
 Staying healthy means a gym membership for many.
 Those costs can rack up quickly.
 If you’re a gym junkie, that may be the best choice for you.
 However, if you find yourself not using your gym membership, it might be time to consider working out at home or just getting more active in the great outdoors, which are both free.

 How can we help you?

 These examples just show that we can cut costs from virtually anywhere.
 The trick is being aware of what we’re spending and making a conscious decision to make a change.
 It seems black and white.
 In reality, life is not that way.
 When you need help finding ways to cut spending, let us know.
 Financial Center staff are able to assist you in creating a budget or reviewing your credit report to help you understand where your money is going each month.
-We also offer a free online money management tool located within Online Banking called The Hub that can help you categorize your spending and find ways to save.
 Whichever path you choose (personal interaction or a DIY approach), working with your Credit Union can help get you on the right track.